chelsea-designs/bird-search-and-rescue/README.md

 ### Homepage
-The home page greets users with a welcome message overlaid on a close up image of cooling pipes inside a computer system.
+The home page greets users with a welcome message overlaid on an image of a dog in nature.
 This provides a welcome to all users whilst indiciating the sites purpose.
-The clear links within the navigation bar indicate that the site is a shop whilst the call to action cards below the welcome/hero section direct users to specific product categories quickly and easily.
+The clear links within the navigation bar indicate that the site is a shop whilst the call to action button below the welcome/hero section direct users to donate, which emphasises the shop is for charitable purposes.